NoMoreGM/Perspective-of-Cultural-Suppression/Cultural_Suppression_en.md

 # Why Did the Eastern Socialist Revolution Fail?
-## A New Interpretation from the Perspective of Cultural Suppression
+A New Interpretation through the Lens of Cultural Suppression

 ---